 From 1967 Mother Yogeshwari taught yoga in a renovated garage behind her home in Alma Road, Rosebank.
 This is also where Swami Venkatesananda stayed and delivered inspiring talks to his numerous followers in Cape Town.

-The dream of extending this yoga centre into something larger, a special place that belonged to everyone and where everyone could come for peace, was finally realised when a piece of land at 24 Sprigg Road, Rondebosch East, was purchased.
+In 1978 Swami Parvathiananda, who was accompanying her guru Swami Venkatesananda, arrived in Cape Town and met Mother Yogeshwari.
+They formed a close friendship as fellow disciples and yoga teachers.
+This grew into a dream of extending this yoga centre into something larger, a special place that belonged to everyone and where everyone could come for peace, was finally realised when a piece of land at 24 Sprigg Road, Rondebosch East, was purchased.
 The Ananda Kutir Ashrama was formally established on 4 December, 1982, two days after Swami Venkatesananda passed away.